bludit/documentation-english/pages/api/create-a-new-page/index.md

 ```

 <h2 id="curl-example">CURL command example</h2>
-Here is an example that shows you how to create a new page via the command line with the command `curl`.
-The file `data.json` has the basic data needed to create a new page.
+Here is an example that shows you how to create a new page via the command line with the `curl` command.
+The `data.json` file has the basic data needed to create a new page.

-Content of file `data.json`
+Content of file `data.json`:

 ```
 {